reuters-graphics/bluprint_django-app/DEVELOPING.md

 ### Django Settings

+Settings for your app are in `example/project/settings.py`.

 #### `MYAPP_VITE_SERVER_PORT`

-In `example/project/settings.py`, make sure the `MYAPP_VITE_SERVER_PORT` is set to the port the Vite server is running on.
-(Default, `3000`.)
+Set to the port the Vite server is running on.
+Default is `3000`.

 #### `MYAPP_VITE_DEV_MODE`

-As long as `MYAPP_VITE_DEV_MODE` is `True`, then your app's template tags will resolve to the development version of scripts served by Vite.
-If it is set to `False` (which is the default), the template tags will look for scripts in your app's static files directory, expecting them to have been built by Vite.
+When `True`, your app's template tags will resolve to the development version of scripts served by Vite.
+If set to `False` (which is the default), the template tags will look for scripts in your app's static files directory, presuming Vite has built them there.

 ### Template tags